Living Donor Navigator Program

-Who can be a living donor champion?Anyone!
-Most patients choose a spouse, family member, or friend as their champion.
-It is not necessary for the champion to become a donor.
+Who can be a living donor advocate?Anyone!
+Most patients choose a spouse, family member, or friend as their advocate.
+It is not necessary for the advocate to become a donor.
 The only requirement is that the champion is at least 18 years old.

 Living donor navigators

 The other component of the Living Donor Navigator Program is the navigation aspect itself.
 Potential donors are assigned a living donor navigator to help steer them through the pre-donation process, surgery, and recovery.
 Living donor navigators are trained UAB Medicine employees who help potential donors "navigate" the living donor evaluation process by answering questions, assisting them with completing required paperwork, setting medical appointments, and ensuring that donors have the support needed after surgery.
 In addition, the navigators are responsible for training and assisting the living donor advocates.
 The program is modeled after the highly successful navigator program developed by the UAB Comprehensive Cancer Center.